-The initiate was taken in a parade in front of the village and then led back to the haláit house.
-There the haláit took the last ring from the initiate's neck and the n apparently grasped something from the body of the initiate and through it out through the moke hole.
+The initiate was taken in a parade in front of the village and then led back to the halait house.
+There the halait took the last ring from the initiate's neck and the n apparently grasped something from the body of the initiate and through it out through the smoke hole.

-Before the ceremonies were completed an incision was made on the lobes of the initiates ears, to show that he had been one haldit ceremony through-the-initiate, and at last the initiate was normal and could mingle with the rest of the people.
+on the lobes of the initiates ears, to show that he had been one halfit ceremony through and at last the initiate was normal and could mingle with the rest of the people.

 The next elevation would come several years later, at which time the initiate would travel to the heavens and also assume a man's name.
-This was termed hildxs (going to the heavens).
-The initiate was again attended by the paternal uncle and aunt, who carried the gifts to the haldit chief seated at the rear of the house, where the paternal uncle addressed the haldit chief: "Come, supernatural one, impart your power into this humble initiate."
+This was termed hilaxs (going to the heavens).
+The initiate was again attended by the paternal uncle and aunt, who carried the gifts to the halait chief seated at the rear of the house, where the paternal uncle addressed the halait chief: "Come, supernatural one, impart your power into this humble initiate."